ErikKalkoken/evebuddy/README.md

 ### When I try to add a character the app redirect to localhost.
 Should it not redirect to an CCP server?

-No, the redirect to locahost is correct.
+No, the redirect to localhost is correct.
 This connects to EVE Buddy's own web server, which is needed for implementing CCP's authorization process called SSO.
 For more information please see the [EVE Developer Documentation / SSO](https://developers.eveonline.com/docs/services/sso/).

 #### Server limitations